dadashkarimi/carot/README.md

 ![alt text](figs/ot.jpg)

+CAROT uses optimal transport theory, or the mathematics of converting a probability distribution from one set to another, to find an optimal mapping between two atlases that allows data processed from one atlas to be directly transformed into a connectome based on an unavailable atlas without needing raw data.
+CAROT is designed for functional connectomes based on functional magnetic imaging (fMRI) data.

 ## Creating mappings
 The main code to create mappings, connectomes in a desired atlas, and testing is available in `hcp_atlas_to_atlas.py`.
 The following arguments are needed to call the script: